scottspace/scottspace.github.io/_posts/2019-11-25-build-an-ai.md

 ### The Future

-The tensor mental model is useful for understanding the latest research as four basic ideas, propelling us forward into an exciting future:
+The tensor model is useful for understanding the latest research as four basic ideas.
+These simple ideas are propelling us forward into an exciting future:

 1. Some researchers invent clever ways to represent the world with tensors.